 Preventive Dental Care

 Preventive dental care starts at home with regular brushing and flossing.
 However, even if you follow the ADA’s guidelines to brush twice daily and floss once per day, oral health issues can still arise.
 Professional preventive dental care is essential for preventing serious oral health issues, including tooth decay, gum disease, and more, from occurring.
-At University Periodontal Associates, we provide the preventive care you need to keep your mouth functioning at, and looking, its best.
+At University Periodontal Associates in Houston TX, we provide the preventive care you need to keep your mouth functioning at, and looking, its best.

 What Patients Should Know About their Teeth